datageek42AB/Professional-Portfolio/README.md

 # Professional-Portfolio

 ## Coaching Pay Analysis:
-Gather data from multiple sources on coaching pay data for college football programs across the country and answer the following questions:
+Gather data from multiple sources on coaching pay data for college football programs across the country and answer a myriad of questions.

-  1. What is the recommended salary for the Syracuse football coach?
-  2. What would his salary be if we were still in the Big East?
-What if we went to the Big Ten?
-  3. What schools did we drop from our data and why?
-  4. What effect does graduation rate have on the projected Total Pay?
-  5. How good is our model?
-  6. What is the single biggest impact on salary size?
+### Techniques Utilized:
+* Descriptive Analytics
+* Multivariate Linear Regression

 ## Image Recognition & Classification
 Compare multiple approaches to image classification and compare the accurace and trade-offs of each approach.